Joins the Left table with right table using the Left Outer Join semantics.

 The columns used in the join condition that correspond to physical columns of the data model must also have the same data lineage; two columns with the same name and different data lineage generate an error.

-Strict comparison semantics are used during join.
+Strict comparison semantics are used during the join.
 There is no type coercion; for example, 1 does not equal 1.0.

 Learn more about NATURALLEFTOUTERJOIN in the following articles: